engineering-collaboration/book/docs/book/introduction/README.md

 ---
 title: Introduction
-description: OpenCollaboration provides the foundation for building an autonomous, flexible, and collaborative environment at the core of our company.
+description: OpenCollaboration discusses intramural strategies that have proven useful for a broad spectrum of organizations.
+We consider how to build autonomous, flexible, and collaborative teams and solve the apparent paradox of providing a stable and low-latency experience while continuously responding to user feedback and regulatory compliance.
 ---

 # Introduction

+Compared to other industries, software products benefit from low upfront costs and low distribution efforts, enabling us to create cheap prototypes and deliver them to users globally with little overhead.
 Successful software companies adapt to rapid technological, economic, and political changes to viably compete in any market.

-This fact introduces the paradox of providing a stable and low-latency experience while continuously responding to user feedback and regulatory compliance.
+If we impair these traits with obtrusive organizational or technical processes, our business loses its ability to pivot with market changes.
+While it is not always necessary to act, the decision to do so should be driven by business factors, not technological limitations.

 Within *OpenCollaboration*, we discuss intramural strategies that have proven useful for a broad spectrum of organizations.
-This brief literary excursion provides the foundation for building an autonomous, flexible, and collaborative environment at the core of our company.

-Compared to other industries, software products have low upfront costs and require low distribution efforts.
-These aspects enable us to create cheap prototypes of products and provide them to users globally with little overhead.

-If these traits are limited, our business loses its ability to pivot with market changes, and we are at the mercy of our competitors.
-While it is not always necessary to act, the decision to do so should be driven by business factors, not technological limits.
+We consider how we build autonomous, flexible, and collaborative teams and solve the apparent paradox of providing a stable and low-latency experience while continuously responding to user feedback and regulatory compliance.

+## Metrics

 The book *Accelerate* by Nicole Forsgren, Jez Humble, and Gene Kim presents the findings of the largest study done in the field of software products and continuous delivery.
-It was done in 2017 and focused on four key capabilities for software product releases.
+Conducted in 2017, it focuses on four key capabilities for software product releases:

-- *Code deployment* measures the frequency of how often we release new versions of our application to the consumer.
+- *Code deployment* measures the frequency of how often we release new versions of our application to our consumer.
 - *Commit to deploy* describes the lead time from the last software change making it into a new release for code deployment.
 - *Recover from downtime* is the process of identifying a show-stopping problem in a software application to re-establishing a functioning system.
 It also includes recovering from external attacks like malevolent system infiltrations or denial of service attacks.
 - *Change fail rate* appraises how often the distributed software executable does not match the desired expectations.
 New code deployments should minimize required unexpected fixes.